 Stepping into a mosque everyday, we miss the other side of the community and just accepted that being men, we’ll never be able to make it passed what we see.
 But arriving in the Little Rock, Arkansas mosque, I realize how tired I am of photographing men, hairy men, brown men, Arab men, black men, men wearing kufis, men laughing, hobbit looking men, bald men, Aman and the occasional ambigious man boy.
 And that’s how I decided it’s time to spend a day in the women’s area.

 In my headspace, Muslim women exist only as my wife and my mother.
-There are a couple of friends sprinkled here and there, but largely my Muslim world is informed by the men that I’ve surrounded myself with.
+There are a couple of friends sprinkled here and there, but largely my Muslim world is informed by men and more men.
 So perhaps that is one of the reasons why it has taken a while to finally jump into the women’s side.

 A large swarm of Pakistani ladies (aunties) walk in wearing their traditional garb.
 Some are covering their heads, others are casually strolling in.
 They quickly start laying food and pouring drinks in preparation for break fast.
 Many of them don’t notice me taking photos, others are apathetic.
 I strike up conversation with one of the younger girls who is in college and ask her to help me navigate through the space.